wordofwarning/wordofwarning.org/socialexperiment/jul2025/index.md

 <hr>
 **Leah Stone** · *Sex & Neurodivergence*

-A delightfully edgy mix of sex positive disability and trauma informed advocacy and survival laid out in silly girly packaging, weird, moving funny and random.
+A delightfully edgy mix of sex positive disability and trauma-informed advocacy and survival laid out in silly girly packaging; weird, moving, funny, and random.
 The perfect way to spend an evening amidst the global chaos.

 Leah is a BBC New Comedy Award 2021 shortlisted comedian, and MOAN ZINE (issues 5+6) featured sex positive writer and poet.